 Once you categorize the workflows by department, then you can automate them easily.
 This process improves efficiency and saves time.

 When the workflows are visually mapped out, well-defined, and segregated by their respective departments, then comes the phase of automating them.
+There are several ways to accomplish workflow automation.

-This software is prebuilt for specific workflow automation use cases.
+Off-the-shelf software is prebuilt for specific workflow automation use cases.
 It has the advantage of being easily available.
 However, you cannot customize it according to your organization’s unique business requirements.
 Buying off-the-shelf software from a particular vendor will also lock you in with the vendor’s technology stack and product repertoire.
 If you want to upgrade or change your automated workflows, you will have to contact the vendor, which will entail an additional investment of time and money.

 This is the process of automating your workflows from the ground up.
 This method, though it provides a bespoke automation solution, has the following disadvantages:

 Once a workflow has been automated, the next step is to test and analyze its performance during execution.
+This comprises three parts:

 Run simulations